iterative/dvc.org/static/docs/commands-reference/update.md

 Saving information to 'model.pkl.dvc'.
 ```

-This time nothing has changed (since our Get Started sample repo is pretty
+This time nothing has changed, since the source repository is pretty static.
-static).